Many Non-Buddhists choose to keep a Buddha statue at home & get some as gifts for their friends. It may be because:

 Buddhists or non-Buddhists, accurate understanding coupled with mutual respect and compassion can help us reconcile conflicts within ourselves & others.
 Besides having a temple of your own, keeping a Buddha statue can help show younger ones more visually these abstract concepts.

 It would be meaningless if you didn’t put your heart, mind, and soul to the practice.
-For non-followers, it would be enough if your decorative Buddha statue gets passers-by to stop, ask some questions, or simply just have an enjoyable inhale of the beautiful flowers.
+For non-followers, it would be enough if your decorative Buddha statue gets passers-by to stop, ask some questions, or simply just have a good inhale of the beautiful fragrant flowers.
 Umm.

 Share or pin this post!